 "The people that we brought in are the type of people who are excited by the challenge and don't want to rest on the norm.
 We created something very unique that has given us more and more opportunity as we peel back the onion."

 "This is my third attempt at a transformation and through the first two, I learned quite a bit.
 The bigger focus that I wanted to place on the company was that if were going to really have a disruptive digital transformation, it had nothing to do with buying new tools, creating a new website or a fancy app.
 It was really about the people.
-How do we digitally transform the people and how to we create a democratization of digital so there is no digital team,.
-Digital is throughout the organization.
+How do we digitally transform the people and how to we create a democratization of digital so there is no digital team, but digital is throughout the organization?
 This is a legacy challenge that companies born in a more analog world have to transition to.
 We went and created a bunch of new processes and new experiences with the larger part of the organization and that really led us to gain the ability to take the next steps which was bringing media in-house, of building AI bots, or building unique apps.
 But we needed the whole company on board and not just a digital team going out and trying to hit a couple KPIs.
 We were very pleased with the outcome.

 "We teach entirely by the case method at Harvard Business School.
 So we are always looking for case situations that can help our students understand what is going on in the world and naturally, the big changes are digital in the world."